erysdren/harvest/README.md

 a software-rendered 3d portal engine in pure ANSI C*

+it's in a very early state right now.

 \* small3dlib.h does not fully conform to the ANSI C standard

 ## code guide